Credentials in Qntrl | Qntrl | Bridge | Online Help

 Accessing and utilizing the credentials requires permission, as only users with the appropriate authorization can employ the credentials to execute a message.
 By default, the user who created the credential can use it.
 For other users, access to credentials must be enabled in their Profiles section for them to use the credentials.

 Bridge offers several types of credentials to enable secure access to different services and resources.
 Each credential type serves specific purposes and has its own set of parameters.
-Below are the available credential types:

 API Key